montrealrobotics/diffcvgp/index.md

 * Raising awareness about these techniques to the larger ML community
 * Discussing the broader impact of such techniques, and any ethical implications thereof.

-The primary focus areas of this workshop are the following:
-1. **Differentiable computer vision** techniques, including, but not limited to, differentiable depth and pose estimation, feature extraction and matching pipelines, image filtering, pointset alignment, reconstruction pipelines, and their applications.
-2. **Differentiable geometry processing and graphics tools**, including, but not limited to, differentiable mesh manipulation, rendering, higher-order light transport, and their applications.
-3. **Differentiable physics simulation** methods, that innovate either at the implementation level (i.e., differentiable reparameterizations of contact, articulated bodies, collisions, etc.) or the application level (policy learning, representation learning, physics-informed neural network design, etc.).
-4. **Applications and limitations** of differentiable methods.
-Differentiable physics allows for more efficient model predictive control and system identification.
-Differentiable graphics and rendering might allow for more accurate novel viewpoint synthesis.
-However, there are also limitations: for example, gradients are not always useful in contact-rich or long-horizon manipulation tasks.
-Furthermore, differentiable methods are often applicable only where precise process models are available.
-How can differentiable methods be combined with gradient-free optimization (or other techniques) to circumvent these issues?
-5. **Multi-disciplinary efforts** that integrate differentiable techniques from two or more of the above areas.
-This is the key focus of the workshop.
-Our “call for papers” will emphasize this fact, and when picking contributed talks, submissions from this category will be prioritized.
-Examples include, but are not limited to, differentiable renderers with physics-awareness, vision techniques for dynamic scenes (that explicitly factor in the physics of object motion/interaction).

 Notably, most of the advances in our focus areas have occurred in the last 3-4 years, and the interest in this nascent field seems to be increasing (as evident from the push towards the release of open-source tools such as Kaolin [25], PyTorch3D [26], Kornia [27], tiny-differentiable-simulator [28], and more.
-Therefore we believe that the workshop is topical and expect it to garner interest from ML researchers far and wide.

-Being interdisciplinary, the workshop brings together researchers from outside the core ML community (such people from the graphics, vision, and physics simulation communities), enabling synergy between communities.
+This workshop aims to bring together researchers from outside the core ML community (such people from the graphics, vision, and physics simulation communities), enabling synergies among them.

 ## Confirmed speakers

+We are excited to host invited talks from a series of fantastic speakers who are experts in differentiable vision, graphics, physics, and allied areas.

 <table>
     <!-- Sanja Fidler -->